 Project ADAM Saves Lives

 When the community is prepared, lives are saved.
-As a direct result of Project ADAM, people have sprung to action and saved over 200 lives.
+As a direct result of Project ADAM, people have sprung into action and saved over 250 lives.

 Hear some survivor stories.